 Users: In order to add Role Assignments to Workflows, you must be an Administrator or a Member who has been given ‘edit’ access by your Administrator.

 There are 3 ways in which you can assign a role to a task:

-First, add a members form field to your template and give it a descriptive label, like ‘HR Manager’.
-(The default group in this field is the “All Organization group“, but you want to choose the appropriate group for this specific process, from the dropdown list.
+To set this up first add a members form field to your Workflow in edit mode and give it a descriptive label, like “Account Manager”, “Approver” or “HR Manager”.
+The default group in this field is the “All Organization group“, but you want to choose the appropriate group for this specific process, from the dropdown list.
 Learn more about creating groups.